jchellmuth/jchellmuth.github.io/_posts/2020-01-04-Rmarkdown-posts-to-Jekyll.md

 ```
 <br />
 <br />
-Please send me an email with any questions, comments or suggestions.
+Please feel free to email me with any questions, comments or suggestions and I'll be happy to post them.